I Eat Your Skin: Production

+Heather Hewitt appeared on the cover of the September 1964 Playboy.

+Composer Lon E. Norman was then the music arranger of The Jackie Gleason Show that was shot in Miami.

 Tenney's original intent was to release the film - then known as Zombies - on a double feature with Frankenstein Meets the Space Monster.
 I Eat Your Skin was produced on a $120,000 budget, but did not find a distributor and sat unreleased for six years.
 Tenney eventually sold the film to Gross for $40,000.
 Film critic and psychometrist Bryan Senn notes that "Even in 1964, shooting a horror film in black-and-white and expecting to find a decent distributor was an act of pure optimism."
 Senn adds that, when Tenney was asked in an interview what he thought of I Eat Your Skin, he "laughingly admitted, 'I didn't like it very much; I thought it was sort of silly.'"

 In another interview, Tenney said that the film was shot in three weeks, not his "usual" two weeks because Twentieth Century Fox required him to use a union production crew.
 If he did not, he said, the company would not distribute the movie.
 Tenney felt that the union members were "slow and uncooperative."
 He also said that delays were caused by a hurricane and by members of the cast and crew needing medical treatment for snakebites and illnesses contracted in the Florida swamps during filming.

 I Eat Your Skin was given a "parental warning" ratings by two organizations: a GP rating by the Motion Picture Association of America (MPAA), and an A-III rating by the Catholic News Service.